XXiaoA/xdm/README.md

 Download from [crates.io](https://crates.io/crates/xdm): `cargo install xdm`.
 And remember to add `~/.cargo/bin/` into your $PATH

 ### From source
 Clone the source code with git.
-Then run `cargo r`
+Then run `cargo install --path .`.
+And remember to add `~/.cargo/bin/` into your $PATH

 ## Usage